 So while there may, in fact, be “one internet” in reality, there are also many different experiences and realities of “the internet” for everyone – and we don’t have a good term to really articulate the differences beyond “your internet” and “my internet”, so we just say “the internet” as if we hold the same picture in our minds of what that word means.
 And such is the imprecision of the human language.

 And while I know, mathematically, that may not make a lot of sense, it’s not the first time that I’ve come to a conclusion that – in order to hold in my head both of these conflicting views – I’ve had to accept a truth that 1=2 (or, in this case, 1 = ∞).
-Granted, the first time that I came up with the idea that 1=2, I was underwater in my combinatorics class and smoking a lot of weed, so I do still take this way of thinking with a grain of salt.
+Granted, the first time that I came up with the idea that 1=2, I was underwater in my combinatorics class, so I do still take this way of thinking with a grain of salt.
 I’m aware that it’s technically incorrect, but it’s a fun idea to muse on.
 Maybe 1 = Σ∞, if we’re to create a mathematical model of a metaverse.
 I digress.